istio/istio.io/content/en/docs/ambient/usage/extensibility/wasm-module-distribution/index.md

 {{< boilerplate alpha >}}

-Istio provides the ability to [extend its functionality using WebAssembly (Wasm)](/blog/2020/wasm-announce/).
+Istio provides the ability to [extend its functionality using WebAssembly (Wasm)](/docs/reference/config/proxy_extensions/wasm-plugin/).
 One of the key advantages of Wasm extensibility is that extensions can be loaded dynamically at runtime.
-This document outlines the testing process for the implementation of Wasm features in Ambient mode within Istio.
-In Ambient mode, Wasm configuration must be applied to the waypoint proxy deployed in each namespace, instead of to individual sidecars.
-This approach is essential due to the absence of sidecars in Ambient mode, which is a key distinction from previous configurations.
+This document outlines the testing process for the implementation of Wasm features in ambient mode within Istio.
+In ambient mode, Wasm configuration must be applied to the waypoint proxy deployed in each namespace, instead of to individual sidecars.
+This approach is essential due to the absence of sidecars in ambient mode, which is a key distinction from previous configuration.

 ## Install Ambient Mesh and deploy test applications